anderson-aristotle/js-object-modeling/README.md

 ### Code Along: Television

 Now, let's consider how we might model a TV.
+How could we do this in JavaScript?
+Together, we'll write out a JavaScript object that represents all of the features and behaviors of a TV listed below.

-For this example, let's assume that we're only concerned with using the TV, not selling it or anything like that.
+Let's assume that we're only concerned with using the TV, not selling it or anything like that.

 When we interact with a TV, there's a short list of things that we typically do: